MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

  </repository>
 ```

 The Artifacts feed URL may or may not contain the project.
-An URL for a project scoped feed must contain the project and a URL for a organization scoped feed must not contain the project.
-[Learn more](/azure/devops/artifacts/feeds/project-scoped-feeds).
+A URL for a project-scoped feed must contain the project, and a URL for an organization-scoped feed must not contain the project.
+Learn more about [project-scoped feeds](/azure/devops/artifacts/feeds/project-scoped-feeds).

 ### Authenticate Maven feeds outside your organization

 In this example, we authenticate two external Maven repositories.

 #### Task definition